 The IEAP (Institute of Experimental and Applied Physics) is a scientific-academic unit of the Czech Technical University (CTU) in Prague, one of the biggest and oldest technical universities in Europe.
 The institute was founded in 2002 as the experimental unit of CTU for research namely on particle and nuclear physics.

-InsightART is a spinout from Advacam that uses Timepix-based hardware manufactured by Advacam.
+InsightART is a spinout and subsidiary from Advacam that uses Timepix-based hardware manufactured by Advacam.